-3 days of food for your family when you visit one of our pantries.
+3 days of food for your household when you visit us

 We provide enough food for half a million meals every year!

 I need food assistance

 Can we help you fill a financial gap by providing food?
 You are welcome to visit any two of our three food pantries each month.
 Each visit provides enough food to feed each member of your household for three days.
 Please have the following documentation with you:

 What We Provide:

 Healthy Food – Together, our food pantries average 2,000 shopping visits each month.
 The variety of heart-healthy food filling our shelves and refrigerators includes fresh produce, eggs and milk, frozen proteins, quality baked goods, and prepared foods such as yogurts, salads and soups, and many shelf-stable canned and boxed food.
 Personal care products such as shampoo, soap, toothpaste and toothbrushes, diapers, and deodorant are often available.

 Healthy Living & Nutrition Education — linking better nutrition with improved health through: